2b-t/LB-t/doc/NextSteps.md

 ## A. Next steps

-TO DO: Potential features (GPU support, compressible lattices), not feasible features (grid refinement)
+TO DO: Potential features (GPU support, compressible lattices), not feasible features: grid refinement and moving boundaries